markahrens/mytungsten/src/content/blog/2007/bring-the-blogging-back.md

 </ul>

-<p>That kind of sums up the last couple of weeks.&nbsp; Posts will come faster now that my mac is up and going again and I am feeling motivated to post.</p>
+That kind of sums up the last couple of weeks.&nbsp; Posts will come faster now that my mac is up and going again and I am feeling motivated to post.